Männlichen is famous for the Lauberhorn race that takes place here every year in January.

 Sights at Männlichen

 At Männlichen there are excellent viewpoints of the mountain giants Eiger, Jungfrau and Mönch.
 In addition, there are several adventure and themed trails that can be walked well with the whole family.
 However, they can not be walked with strollers or wheelchairs.

 A short hike is the Royal Walk, which leads to the summit from May to October.
 With the Royal Ride, the open-top approach by cable car from Wengen also becomes a royal experience, but also only in summer.

 The Royal Walk leads directly from the top station to the summit of Männlichen.
-There are 120 meters of altitude to be climbed from 2,222 to 2,342 meters above sea level.
+There are 120 meters of altitude to be climbed from 2222 to 2342 meters above sea level.
 The path is equipped with information boards that distract from the effort of the ascent.
-Once at the top, there is a far-reaching view from the viewing platform, which is modeled on a crown and extends beyond the famous triumvirate.
+Once at the top, there is a panoramic view from the viewing platform, which is modeled on a crown and extends beyond the famous triumvirate.
 The two-kilometer ascent takes about 25 minutes, the descent 15 minutes.

 The Lieselotte Trail from Männlichen to Holenstein

 The Lieselotteweg leads from Männlichen to Holenstein.
-It is designed as a theme and adventure trail and is suitable for the whole family, but not for baby carriages.
-The trail starts at the cow Lieselotte, who also has her say at the 13 stations.
+It is designed as a theme and adventure trail and is suitable for the whole family, although not for baby carriages.
+The trail begins with Lieselotte the cow, who also has her say at each of the 13 stations.